-The word tonkatsu actually means pork cutlet so the literal translation for tonkatsu sauce is pork cutlet sauce.
-It’s sold in Asian stores next to the ketchup and barbecue sauce.
+The word tonkatsu translates to pork cutlet, so the literal translation for tonkatsu sauce is pork cutlet sauce.
 The Bulldog brand is by far the most popular tonkatsu sauce and is sold in three different flavors – Worcestershire (a spicier version), semi-sweet, and classic.

 How to Make Tonkatsu Sauce

 I created this recipe to mimic the taste of Bulldog’s classic tonkatsu sauce as closely as possible.
-Here are two easy options to adjust the flavor to your preference:
+Here are a few options to adjust the flavor to your preference:

-- If you prefer something bolder, add a little more Worcestershire sauce.
+- Bolder.
+Add a little more Worcestershire sauce.
 It’s a complex blend of umami, tangy, sweet and peppery.

-- If you prefer it sweeter, add more ketchup and a sprinkle of sugar.
+- Sweeter.
+Add more ketchup and a sprinkle of sugar.
 You could also substitute honey for sugar.

-Store homemade tonkatsu sauce in a jar and refrigerate for up to 3 months.
+Store this tonkatsu sauce in a jar or other airtight storage container and keep it in the fridge for up to 3 months.

 - Prep Time: 5 minutes